perwin/pyimfit/README.md

 PyImfit can also be installed on Linux using `pip`.
 Since this involves building from source, you will need to have a working C++-11-compatible compiler (e.g., GCC version 4.8.1 or later);
-this is probably true for any reasonably modern Linux installation.
+this is probably true for any reasonably modern Linux installation. (**Note:** a 64-bit Linux system is required.)

     $ pip3 install pyimfit   [or "pip3 install --user pyimfit", if installing for your own use]